 \section{Conclusions}

-In this paper, we have investigated a MEC system in which one mobile device who has sequential tasks to complete is assisted by a relay node and a BS.
-The relay assist the mobile device on both task offloading and task computation.
-Specifically, two cases are considered, which are 1) the relay has no tasks to complete itself, and 1) the relay has tasks to complete itself.
-Our target is to minimize the total energy consumption of the mobile device and relay by adjusting the transmit duration in task offloading, CPU frequency in task computation and the index of the task to offload.
+In this paper, we have investigated a MEC system in which one mobile device who has sequential tasks to complete is assisted by a cooperative node and a BS.
+The cooperative node assist the mobile device on both task offloading and task computation.
+Specifically, two cases are considered, which are 1) the cooperative node has no tasks to complete itself, and 2) the cooperative node has tasks to complete itself.
+Our target is to minimize the total energy consumption of the mobile device and the cooperative node by adjusting the transmit duration in task offloading, CPU frequency in task computation and the index of the task to offload.
 In the first case, a mix-integer non-convex problem is formulated.
 To make the problem tractable, we decompose the problem into two level.
-The lower level problem is convex and satisfies Slater's condition, therefore KKT conditions are utilized to reduce the problem into a one-dimension problem and bisection search is applied to find the optimal solution.
+The lower level problem is convex and satisfies Slater's condition, therefore KKT conditions are utilized to reduce the problem into a one-dimension problem, for which bisection search is applied to find the optimal solution.
 In the upper level problem, to find the optimal task index to offload with lower complexity, we exploit the monotonic structure of the task size to simplify the search.
-In the second case, to guarantee the successful computation of the mobile device and the relay, the uploading transmission is classified into three schemes.
-Within each scheme, a mix-integer non-convex problem is formulated, which is decomposed into two levels similarly.
+In the second case, to guarantee the successful computation of the mobile device and the cooperative node, the schedule of uploading transmission is classified into three schemes.
+Within each scheme, a mix-integer non-convex problem is formulated, which is decomposed into two levels.
 In the lower level problem, semi-closed solution is found by KKT conditions, whereas in the upper level problem, traversal method is utilized to find the optimal offloading index.

 \appendices